-3.38 Events after the Balance Sheet date
+3.37 Events after the Balance Sheet date

-The Board of Directors have recommended a final dividend of ₹ 5.00 per share to be paid on equity shares of ₹ 10/- each.
-This equity dvidend is subject to approval by shareholders at the Annual General Meeting and has not been included as a liability in these financial statements.
-The proposed equity dividend is payable to all shareholders on the Register of Members.
+The Board of Directors have recommended a final dividend of ₹ 13.50 per share to be paid on equity shares of ₹ 10/- each.
+This equity dividend is subject to approval by Shareholders at the Annual General Meeting and has not been included as a liability in these financial statements.
+The proposed equity dividend is payable to all Shareholders on the Register of Members.

-3.39 Impact of COVID-19
+3.38 Impact of COVID-19

-The spread of COVID-19 has impacted the normal operations of the Company to a limited extent during the year.
-Supply of Crushed Bone, one of the major raw materials was adversely affected in the first three quarters and but has shown some signs of easing in the fourth quarter, though its quality has deteriorated, impacting the yield of final product.
-The demand for this raw material continues to be higher than supply, resulting in increase in the purchase price.
-These factors have led to reduction in gross profit margin of the Company for the year and quarter ended 31 march 2021.
-In the opinion of the management, mismatch between demand and supply of this raw material together with quality issues is likely to continue till the COVID-19 related restrictions ease.
-The market for the products continues to be robust.

-The Company has taken into account the possible impacts of COVID-19 while preparing the financial results, including but not limited to its assessment of liquidity and going concern assumption, recoverable values of its financial and non-financial assets and impact on revenues and costs.
-The Company has been able to effectively manage the operations till now with appropriate safety precautions, with minimal impact of COVID-19 on the business.
-The actual impact of COVID-19 in coming quarter may be different from that of this quarter, depending on how the overall situation especially on availability of raw material evolves.
-The Company will continue to closely monitor future developments and take appropriate measures to protect the profit margin and to ensure business continuity.
+The market for Gelatin, Collagen peptide and DCP continues to be robust.
+Due to COVID-19 restrictions, availability of one of the major raw materials, Crushed Bone, for the gelatin industry continues to be lower than demand whereby the price remains at a very high level and with little attention to quality by many of the suppliers.
+Due to this, the gross profit margin is lower as compared to the pre-COVID-19 times.
+In the opinion of the management, this mismatch between demand and supply is likely to ease in future though quality issues are likely to continue for some time.
+In financial planning, the Company has taken into account the possible impact of COVID-19 on the operations of the Company, including but not limited to its assessment of liquidity and going concern assumption, recoverable values of its financial and non-financial assets and impact on revenues and costs.
+The Company has been able to effectively manage the operations till now with appropriate safety precautions, with minimal impact of COVID-19 on the plant operations.
+The Company will continue to closely monitor future developments and take appropriate measures to minimise any adverse impact on the profit margin and to ensure business continuity.